misakey/backend/README.md

 Misakey
 =======

-## What is Misakey ?

-[Misakey](https://misakey.com) is a platform to secure data portability.
-Users can accustom websites to send their data back to them avoiding the big tech.
-Websites can easily return their users' data using a secure path.
+[Misakey](https://misakey.com) is the user account solution for people and applications who value privacy and simplicity.
+And it’s open source.

-You can find more info about Misakey in our [about page (french only)](https://docs.misakey.com/).
+You can find more info about Misakey in our [website](https://www.misakey.com) and our [about page](https://about.misakey.com/).

 ## Technical overview